 Budget flights aren’t really so cheap when you factor in all the add-ons, so why not travel by train instead and make the journey part of the adventure?

-One of Germany’s oldest cities – it was founded by the Romans in 50 A.D. – Cologne is around five and a half hours from London, with a change in Brussels; happily, all the major sights are located close to the train station, and the city’s soaring Gothic cathedral will orientate you wherever you find yourself.
-Fans of contemporary art are well served at Ludwig Museum, but in fact the most popular cultural attraction – perhaps unsurprisingly – is the Imhoff Chocolate Museum.
-Farina House Fragrance Museum explores the history of cologne, for which the city is named.
+One of Germany’s oldest cities (it was founded by the Romans in 50 AD), Cologne is around five hours from London, with a change in Brussels.
+Happily, all the major sights in Cologne are located close to the train station, and the city’s soaring Gothic cathedral will orientate you wherever you find yourself.
+Fans of contemporary art are well served at Ludwig Museum and if you have a sweet tooth, pay a visit to the fascinating Chocolate Museum.
+Before you go, see the Cologne travel guide.

 Despite its small size, the most southerly city in the Netherlands has a booming restaurant scene and the kind of lively nightlife that befits a university city.
-Wander the cobbled streets of the medieval city centre, explore the ruins of Lichtenberg Castle, which has incredible views down on the River Meuse; for boutiques, art galleries and hip cafes, head to the district of Wyck.
-The Eurostar will get you to Maastricht in just under six hours, with a change at Brussels.
+Wander the cobbled streets of the medieval city centre, explore the ruins of Lichtenberg Castle and take in incredible views down on the River Meuse.
+For boutiques, art galleries and hip cafes, head to the district of Wyck.
+The Eurostar will get you from London to Maastricht in just four hours, with a change at Brussels.

 You can reach the capital of the Loire Valley in only an hour from Paris on a high-speed TGV train, although if you want to visit the fairytale chateaux for which the region is famous you’ll probably need to hire a car.
 The city itself is eminently walkable, though, especially around the cobbled streets of the old town, and there’s plenty to do and see, from the Museum of Fine Arts to a botanical garden and arboretum.
 Tours is known for its street markets – apart from the central food market in Les Halles, there’s a gorgeous flower market on Boulevard Béranger and a flea market in Place de la Victoire.